Enterprise Resource Planning (ERP)

-In an IT sense: Most software does not meet business needs wholly, and the legacy systems today are hard to maintain.
-In addition outdated hardware and software is hard to maintain.
+In an IT sense: Most softwares does not meet business needs wholly and the legacy systems today are hard to maintain.
+In addition, outdated hardware and software is hard to maintain.

 Producing Enterprise Resource Planning (ERP) software is complex and also has many significant implications for staff work practice.
 Implementing the software is a difficult task too and one that 'in-house' IT specialists cannot handle.
 Hence to implement ERP software, organizations hire third party consulting companies or an ERP vendor.